 The State of Ohio is currently recognized as the 3rd largest manufacturing state and, with close to 21% of the City's work force in manufacturing trades, compares favorably to the national average of 13%.
-In early 2010, Site Selection magazine awarded the Governor's Cup to the State of Ohio for leading the nation in the number of new and expanded corporate facilities in 2009.
-The City was again recognized for the thousands of jobs retained as a central issue in 2009, the magazine reported, citing the City's and the State's efforts to keep both Goodyear and Bridgestone/Firestone in the City and the state.
+In mid-2011 Akron was ranked third among 100 of the largest cities in the United States in the growth of manufacturing jobs over the past year, accordingly to one of the nation's biggest business publishers, and ranked eighth in the country with respect to private-sector job growth.
+The City was again recognized for the thousands of jobs retained, citing the City's and the State's efforts to keep both Goodyear and Bridgestone/Firestone in the City and the state.
+In October 2011, Akron was ranked second among metro areas in the rate of job growth year over the previous year.
+It had moved up seven notches based on these commitments coupled with the city attracting foreign parts manufacturers who want to be near automakers.